hkckwan/hkckwan.github.io/README.md

 #### Step 2.1 Find the repository with your new Jekyll site template.

 All the styling inside Jekyll is defined inside themes.
 We are using the theme minima.
 [Here](https://github.com/jekyll/minima) you find the basic theme, it may be better to use the theme with some content from our activity that you can find [here](https://github.com/mibrs/minimaGPC).
+Click on

 ![Jekyll Minima on GitHub](/media/221122JekyllMinimaRepo.png)

 #### Step 2.2 Fork ("copy") the repository with the theme to your own user account and name the repo ```YourUserName.github.io```

 Make sure that you are logged into your own GitHub account.
 Then follow the images to
-1. Create your **Folk** of the repository
+1. Create/make your new **Folk** of the repository
 2. Name it in the form ```YourUserName.github.io```.

 **ATTENTION:** User your own UserName instead of ```mbbbraehler``` shown on the screenshot!